- Summit Pisang Peak at 6091 m.

 - 1 pair of lightweight poly liner gloves

 - 1 pair of mittens: consist of Gore-Tex over the mitt matched, waterproof, polar-fleece liner

-- 2 pair of lightweight inner socks
+- 2 pairs of lightweight inner socks

-- 1 pair of hiking boots with spare laces (sturdy soles, water resistant, ankle support)
+- 1 pair of hiking boots with spare laces (sturdy soles, water-resistant, ankle support)

 - 1 pair of trainers or running shoes/sandals